Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 5-Pin-Relay-Wiring-Diagram

 In a five-pin relay, the relay’s high amperage circuit consists of three terminals, 30, 87, and 87a.
-Terminal 87a is a fifth extra terminal used for circuits when power is required without energizing the relay.
+Terminal 87a is a fifth extra terminal utilized for circuits when energy is required without energizing the relay.

 Related Post: Automotive Relay Diagram